Lovisa (company)

-Lovisa Jewellery is an Australian jewellery chain founded in Sydney in April 2010.
+Lovisa Holdings Limited is an Australian jewellery chain founded in Sydney in April 2010.
 This fast fashion jewellery brand was launched by Australian billionaire Brett Blundy, the former chairman of BB Retail Capital (BBRC).
-As of November 2022, Lovisa has 746 stores across 32 countries including Australia, New Zealand, Malaysia, Singapore, South Africa, Spain, France and the United States.
+As of July 2025, Lovisa has 1024 stores across more than 50 countries including Australia, New Zealand, Malaysia, Singapore, South Africa, Spain, France, Canada, Peru and the United States.
 Lovisa also has franchised stores in the Middle East and Vietnam.
+The company also operates Jewells, an upmarket jewellery chain with 7 stores in the UK.

 History

 Shane Fallscheer, the managing director and executive director of Lovisa partnered with Brett Blundy's private investment company BBRC in 2010 to establish this fast-fashion specialty jewellery chain.
 The brand concept for Lovisa was envisioned to be an extension of BBRC's existing jewellery brand, Diva.